 Käthe Kollwitz

-Käthe Kollwitz ( born as Schmidt; 8 July 186722 April 1945) was a German artist who worked with painting, printmaking (including etching, lithography and woodcuts) and sculpture.
+Käthe Kollwitz ( born Schmidt; 8 July 186722 April 1945) was a German artist who worked with painting, printmaking (including etching, lithography and woodcuts) and sculpture.
 Her most famous art cycles, including ''The Weavers'' and ''The Peasant War'', depict the effects of poverty, hunger and war on the working class.
 Despite the realism of her early works, her art is now more closely associated with Expressionism.
 Kollwitz was the first woman not only to be elected to the Prussian Academy of Arts but also to receive honorary professor status.
 Provided by Wikipedia

 1